lbl-srg/soep/doc-design/source/softwareArchitecture.rst

    The reason is that this does not induce an air flow in the HVAC system if the room temperature changes.
 Hence, it decouples the thermal and the mass balance.

+.. _sec_uni_sys:

 Unit system
 -----------

-Modelica and EnergyPlus each have their own unit systems.
-The unit conversion will be done in the C functions that call the EnergyPlus library.
+Modelica and EnergyPlus each have their own unit system.
+The unit conversion will be done in the C library that is used to call the EnergyPlus library.
 These C functions will convert between the units shown in :numref:`tab_uni_spe`.
 The table also shows unit strings that are allowed to use by EnergyPlus to tell Modelica the unit of the exchanged inputs and outputs.